Extended Campus Code of Conduct

-Disciplinary and Judicial Procedures
+Disciplinary and Student Conduct Procedures

-Because Webster University is an educational institution, judicial procedures and disciplinary responses to student behavior are designed as much for guidance and correction of behavior as for invoking fair and appropriate sanction.
+Because Webster University is an educational institution, Student Conduct procedures and disciplinary responses to student behavior are designed as much for guidance and correction of behavior as for invoking fair and appropriate sanction.
 This code and these procedures are designed to determine whether students' alleged behaviors violate the standards and expectations of the University educational community.
 These expectations and procedures should, in no way, be construed to replace civil or criminal expectations or proceedings.
 Where necessary and appropriate, the University will work in concert with legal enforcement officers to address alleged illegal behavior.
 These procedures are used to address the seriousness of the offense and the record of conduct of a given student; however, specific responses are not rigidly predetermined.
 The University recognizes that inappropriate behavior may be the result of the student's inability to solve a problem or manage a situation appropriately.
 Ultimately, the student must accept responsibility for his or her behavior and the consequences that result.
-However, the University also recognizes that judicial responses may include providing students with educational alternatives that assist the student in learning how to handle certain situations.
+However, the University also recognizes that Student Conduct responses may include providing students with educational alternatives that assist the student in learning how to handle certain situations.
 The fundamental hope is that the student can learn and grow from the incident and sanctions imposed in response to that behavior, and that he or she can make the necessary changes in his or her behavior to become a constructive member of the educational community.

 1. University Rights and Responsibilities